 We will continue to measure our effectiveness in managing operating expenses by monitoring our efficiency ratio.
-Our efficiency ratio will be calculated by dividing our total expenses, excluding restructuring costs and other reorganization expenses, by net interest income (before provision for credit losses) and other income, excluding gains on sales of loans, net.
-This ratio was 40.4 percent for the first three months of 2016, compared with 44.7 percent for the first three months of 2015.
-The large improvement in the efficiency ratio in the first quarter of 2016 was partially due to the one-time \$10 million change in reserve estimates related to our Upromise rewards business.
+Our efficiency ratio is calculated by dividing our total expenses, excluding restructuring costs and other reorganization expenses, by net interest income (before provision for credit losses) and other income, excluding gains on sales of loans, net.
+This ratio was 41.6 percent for the three months ended June 30, 2016, compared with 49.9 percent for the three months ended June 30, 2015.
+This ratio was 41.0 percent for the first six months of 2016, compared with 47.3 percent for the first six months of 2015.
+The large improvement in the efficiency ratio in the first six months of 2016 was partially due to the one-time \$10 million change in reserve estimates related to our Upromise rewards business recorded in the first quarter of 2016.
 We expect this ratio to decline steadily from the full-year 2015 efficiency ratio of 46.8 percent over the next several years as the number of loans on which we earn either net interest income or servicing revenue grows to a level commensurate with our loan origination platform and we control the growth of our expense base.